 This solution is configured with two fault domains for high availability.
-For the Dell SC Storage SC4020 arrays, Port 1 from each controller connects to the Fibre Channel switch 1, while Port 2 connects to the Fibre Channel switch 2.
-Each Fibre Channel switch represents a fault domain for the Fibre Channel storage and enables port failover when the virtual port mode is enabled.
+For the Dell SC Storage arrays, Port 1 from each controller connects to iSCSI switch 1, while Port 2 connects to iSCSI switch 2, as shown in the following figure: Each iSCSI switch represents a fault domain for the iSCSI storage and enables port failover.